-The Long Island Chapter of the Circuits and Systems Society (CAS-04) consists of members with professional interests in the theory, analysis, design and practical implementation of circuits, and the application of circuit techniques to systems.
+The Long Island Chapter of the Circuits and Systems Society (CAS-04) consists of members with professional interests in the theory, analysis, design, tools, and implementation of circuits and/or systems.
 The coverage of this field includes the spectrum of activities from basic scientific theory to industrial applications.

 > PDN Tool

 Analog, RF and EMC Considerations in Printed Wiring Board (PWB) Design

 Continued advances in digital and analog technologies present new challenges to the design of Printed Wiring Boards (PWBs).
 As clock frequencies and data rates approach the X-Band region, digital designers are faced with considerations that were once only viewed as analog/RF concerns such as dielectric loss, skin effects, dispersion and impedance matching.
 Many analog/RF designs can present noise immunity and stability challenges.
 The presentation covers Signal Integrity (SI) and Power Integrity (PI) in addition to the construction of PWBs.
 Although rigid PWBs are the main focus, flex PWBs are also reviewed.

 Overview of SSR and IFF Systems

 Frank Dominick Messina

 The lecture is composed of two one-hour parts.
 In Part I a general overview of SSR/IFF is presented which includes a review of terms and definitions.
 From there, a historical timeline of SSR/IFF is summarized beginning with early implementations and ending with modern day systems.
 Then system architectures are reviewed starting with block diagrams and the challenges of scanning airspace.
 System-level features discussed include sidelobe suppression, antenna dwell time, azimuth determination and RF link budgets.
 In addition, the trade-offs between 2-channel and 3-channel systems are reviewed.

 Viviana Vlăduţescu - New York City College of Technology